fbpx

 About the Author

-College Fix contributor Jeanine Yuen is a student at Northwestern University studying cognitive science on the pre-law track.
-She is on the executive board for the Northwestern University College Republicans and was the executive writer for a political discussion podcast.
-She is a member of Northwestern's YAF chapter and the acting manager of the TPUSA chapter.
+College Fix reporter Jeanine Yuen is a student at Northwestern University studying cognitive science on the pre-law track.
+She is the president of the Northwestern University College Republicans and was the executive writer for a political discussion podcast.
+She is a member of Northwestern's YAF chapter, a representative for the Campus Victory Project, and the acting manager of the TPUSA chapter.